-This is very common problem which many people have after mowing the wet grass.
-If you're using a gas-powered mower, which you should, as electrical based mower risk getting short circuit in the rain, then check the fuel tank first.
+This is a very common problem which many people have after mowing the wet grass.
+If you’re using a gas-powered mower, which you should, as an electrical-based mower risk getting a short circuit in the rain, then check the fuel tank first.

 The high moisture level in the gasoline causes the fuel not to burn properly and will not fire up in the engine’s combustion chamber.
 Empty the fuel tank and leave the mower out in the sunlight to get the fuel tank completely dry.

-Try using different fuel.
-Most of the times that should start the mower.
+Try using different fuels.
+Most of the time that should start the mower.
 If it still does not work, then check the spark plug to see if it is working properly.

-Also, check if there is any damage to the mower or whether dirt particle blocking the exhaust pipe or the air suction outlet.
+Also, check if there is any damage to the mower or whether dirt particles blocking the exhaust pipe or the air suction outlet.

 Most likely, if you follow these steps, you will be able to get back mower working again.
 But if it still does not turn on then call the repair shop to get it checked.